+Victim of bias: an individual who has been a victim of a bias crime as defined in ORS 147.380.
+In no event will the perpetrator of sexual assault be considered a victim for the purposes of this policy.

 Victim of harassment: an individual against whom harassment has been committed as described in Oregon’s criminal code at ORS 166.065.
 In no event will the perpetrator of harassment be considered a victim for the purposes of this policy.